lucasscharenbroch/personal-site/content/projects/computer-algebra-system.md

 {{% /center-text %}}

 I consulted a textbook (Computer Algebra and Symbolic Computation: Mathematical Methods by Joel S Cohen) for the algorithm for this, and it was surprisingly almost identical to how I would implement it naively: it consists almost entirely of applying trivial rules (like 0 * u = 0, 1 * u = u), combining nested binary sums/products into n-ary sums/products, and comparing/combining their terms/factors.
-Probably the most useful idea from the book is the development of a well-defined ordering of terms/factors in a sum/product: if this ordering is always followed, terms/products can be merged in a merge-sort like routine to maintain the order, and only adjacent terms need to be compared to check for matches.
+Probably the most useful idea from the book's algorithm is the development of a well-defined ordering of terms/factors in a sum/product: if this ordering is always followed, terms/products can be merged in a merge-sort like routine to maintain the order, and only adjacent terms need to be compared to check for matches.
-The details of the recursive approach this were a little tricky to understand, because of the variety of the different inductive assumptions made/not made.

 The following is a diagram from the book describing the algorithm in its entirety: it makes things seem more complicated than they are, in my opinion, but nevertheless it's a good illustration of exactly how the parts are interconnected.